 Strategic Advisory Network

-Our Executive Chair is responsible for the implementation of our policies and decisions, and for the overall management of the ESRC Office.
+The Executive Chair is responsible for the implementation of UKRI policies and decisions, and for the overall management of the ESRC Office.

 Declarations of interest

-Directors and Council members are required to declare any private, professional or commercial interests that might conceivably conflict with the interests of the ESRC.
-These interests are updated annually and are open to public inspection.
+In line with UKRI policy, Directors and Council members are required to declare any private, professional or commercial interests that might conceivably conflict with the interests of the ESRC.
+These declarations are updated annually and are open to public inspection.